catppuccin/anki/README.md

 ## ⚙️ Usage

 > [!NOTE]
-> The Catppuccin theme is now integrated in the [ReColor add-on](https://ankiweb.net/shared/info/688199788)
+> The Catppuccin theme is now included by default in the [ReColor add-on](https://ankiweb.net/shared/info/688199788).

 ### Method 1
 1. Install the [ReColor add-on](https://ankiweb.net/shared/info/688199788) for Anki